 We get asked a lot of questions about steel and over the years we've noticed some questions keep cropping up.
 We've listed below some that have been asked most frequently, together with our answers.
-Please take some time to read through them and if you don’t see exactly what you are looking for, please do not hesitate to contact one of our helpful and knowledgeable team members today.
+Please take some time to read through them and if you don’t see exactly what you are looking for, feel free to contact one of our helpful and knowledgeable team members today.

 What payment methods can I use?